 A consideration for UK weather

 We are all aware that UK weather leaves a lot to be desired.
 As such, we must consider the impact this has on our charging capabilities.
-The best advice would be to maintain a main grid connection to allow this to kick in whenever your solar panels fall short.
+The best advice would be to maintain the main grid connection to allow this to kick in whenever your solar panels fall short.

 This will be most prevalent in the winter months, so expect to have to purchase electricity from the main grid more often.
 However, the reciprocal also applies in that you may be able to receive money back from the grid if you end up in a net generation position in the summer.